nodejs/build/ansible/README.md

 You will always have to set the following variables to configure a host:

-- `secret`: the Jenkins slave secrets (use a dummy value for testing the scripts on machines that will not be connected to Jenkins)
+- `secret`: the Jenkins agent secrets (use a dummy value for testing the scripts on machines that will not be connected to Jenkins)
 - `ip`: the IP or DNS address of the machine